profcase/todo-server-jwt/README.md

 - Clone your repo down to your local machine
 - Create config/default.json
 - Install dependencies with `npm install`
-- Run the server locally with `npm start`
+- Run the server locally with `npm run dev`

 ## View local app in browser